 Develop domain knowledge and expertise about the user

-I’ve never met a good product engineer that doesn’t talk to users and doesn’t know the ins and outs of the domain their users are in.
+I’ve never met a good product engineer who doesn’t talk to users and doesn’t know the ins and outs of the domain their users are in.

 If you are working in a highly technical field (legal, tax, banking, etc.), it doesn’t mean you need to be a CPA or lawyer, but you’ll need to get to a foundational understanding.
 Without this, you won’t be able to understand the context in which your customers experience their problems and you could miss key insights.